oracle/terraform-provider-oci/website/docs/d/core_instances.html.markdown

 # Data Source: oci_core_instances
 The `oci_core_instances` data source allows access to the list of OCI instances

-Lists the instances in the specified compartment and the specified Availability Domain.
+Lists the instances in the specified compartment and the specified availability domain.
 You can filter the results by specifying an instance name (the list will include all the identically-named instances in the compartment).